LamThanhNguyen/Academic-Institution-Database-Design/README.md

   * RoomReservations: Each user account can request multiple room reservations.
     * Type: One-to-Many (One user account to many room reservations)
     * Cardinality: One User Account can request many Room Reservations (1 UserID in UserAccounts table referenced by multiple RequestedByUserID in RoomReservations table).

-Table UserRoles
+* Table UserRoles:
   * UserRolesLink: Each user role can be linked to multiple user accounts.
     * Type: One-to-Many (One user role to many user roles link)
     * Cardinality: One User Role can have many User Roles Links (1 UserRoleID in UserRoles table referenced by multiple UserRoleID in UserRolesLink table).

-Table UserRolesLink
+* Table UserRolesLink:
   * UserAccounts: Each user role link is associated with one user account.
     * Type: Many-to-One (Many user roles links to one user account)
     * Cardinality: Many User Roles Links can belong to one User Account (1 UserID in UserRolesLink table referencing 1 UserID in UserAccounts table).
   * UserRoles: Each user role link is associated with one user role.
     * Type: Many-to-One (Many user roles links to one user role)
     * Cardinality: Many User Roles Links can belong to one User Role (1 UserRoleID in UserRolesLink table referencing 1 UserRoleID in UserRoles table).

-Table FinancialAccounts
+* Table FinancialAccounts:
   * Scholarships: Each financial account can fund multiple scholarships.
     * Type: One-to-Many (One financial account to many scholarships)
     * Cardinality: One Financial Account can fund many Scholarships (1 AccountID in FinancialAccounts table referenced by multiple FundingAccountID in Scholarships table).
   * FinancialTransactions: Each financial account can be involved in multiple transactions.
     * Type: One-to-Many (One financial account to many financial transactions)
     * Cardinality: One Financial Account can be involved in many Financial Transactions (1 AccountID in FinancialAccounts table referenced by multiple FromAccountID and ToAccountID in FinancialTransactions table).

-Table TuitionFees
+* Table TuitionFees:
   * Programs: Each tuition fee is associated with one program.
     * Type: Many-to-One (Many tuition fees to one program)
     * Cardinality: Many Tuition Fees can belong to one Program (1 ProgramID in TuitionFees table referencing 1 ProgramID in Programs table).

-Table Scholarships
+* Table Scholarships:
   * FinancialAccounts: Each scholarship is funded by one financial account.
     * Type: Many-to-One (Many scholarships to one financial account)
     * Cardinality: Many Scholarships can be funded by one Financial Account (1 FundingAccountID in Scholarships table referencing 1 AccountID in FinancialAccounts table).
   * StudentFinancialAid: Each scholarship can provide financial aid to multiple students.
     * Type: One-to-Many (One scholarship to many student financial aids)
     * Cardinality: One Scholarship can provide financial aid to many Students (1 ScholarshipID in Scholarships table referenced by multiple ScholarshipID in StudentFinancialAid table).

-Table StudentFinancialAid
+* Table StudentFinancialAid:
   * Students: Each financial aid award is given to one student.
     * Type: Many-to-One (Many student financial aids to one student)
     * Cardinality: Many Student Financial Aids can belong to one Student (1 StudentID in StudentFinancialAid table referencing 1 StudentID in Students table).
   * Scholarships: Each financial aid award is provided by one scholarship.
     * Type: Many-to-One (Many student financial aids to one scholarship)
     * Cardinality: Many Student Financial Aids can belong to one Scholarship (1 ScholarshipID in StudentFinancialAid table referencing 1 ScholarshipID in Scholarships table).

-Table FinancialTransactions
+* Table FinancialTransactions:
   * FinancialAccounts: Each financial transaction can involve one or two financial accounts.
     * Type: Many-to-One (Many financial transactions to one financial account)
     * Cardinality: Many Financial Transactions can involve one Financial Account (1 FromAccountID or 1 ToAccountID in FinancialTransactions table referencing 1 AccountID in FinancialAccounts table).